Free images

 1 Rijksmuseum

 This is my current favourite.
 The Rijksmuseum is incredibly generous with their high-resolution scans, and the search is solid.
-It includes some non-Dutch stuff but… well maybe if I can’t find a Dutch engraving to illustrate what I want then I should change topic, because they are so good.
+It includes some non-Dutch stuff but… well, maybe if I can’t find a Dutch engraving to illustrate what I want I should change my topic to one that can be illustrated by Dutch engravings.

 A great starting collection to give the flavour is mysteries or Weird stuff, or the collection of my own bookmarks.